5 Ways To Use Cowhide Rugs — No Matter Your Decor Style

 All-white walls created a dreamy backdrop for Ford to layer on all the texture.
 Ford says this is the secret to a minimalist home with personality.
 “You don’t have to have much in your home for it to feel warm," she shares.
 "The key is woods, stones, cozy textures, and shades of white for all of that to shine off of.”
 The result is a dreamy space perfect for cozying up at the end of the day.

-Blending contemporary artwork with a few mid-century modern flourishes and loads of girly accents, De La Fuente says her home is an extension of her personality.
+Blending contemporary artwork with a few mid-century modern flourishes and loads of soft accents, De La Fuente says her home is an extension of her personality.

 One other influence that helps tie the look together?
 Travel.
 “Having lived in over seven different cities [over the years], I try to get something local at every place I live at or visit,” she says.
 Thankfully, cowhides are also easy to tuck away into a spare suitcase.